 The Language, Equity and Educational Policy (LEEP) PhD is a research-oriented degree intended for students interested in becoming educational researchers.
 The LEEP option prepares candidates to assume various positions in post-secondary education, leadership in community education, faculty positions in colleges or universities or teacher education programs.
 Working with faculty advisors, candidates create and implement a program of study that provides comprehensive knowledge of research with bi/multilingual communities, equity in education contexts, and educational policies.

-Option Requirements: The LEEP option is a minimum 108 credits which include: a core curriculum (48 credits) in quantitative and qualitative research, practicum, 13-18 credits in a specialty area, and a dissertation.
-An additional 12 to 16 credits of research methods and elective courses as approved by the major professor (faculty advisor).
+Option Requirements: The LEEP option is a minimum of 108 credits which include: a core curriculum in quantitative and qualitative research, courses in the option, a practicum and a dissertation.
+Additional research methods and elective courses as approved by the major professor (faculty advisor) and doctoral committee.

 Applicant requirements: 3.0 GPA or better.
 Master’s degree or equivalent is highly recommended.
 In addition, applicants must have significant experience in an education or education-related setting such as teaching, community education, university teaching, leadership administration, curriculum specialist or in a setting where the primary function is education.
 Applicants should have a background in at least one of the areas of “Research and Interest” found above.